withastro/roadmap/proposals/0027-content-collections.md

 This is a pretty major addition, so we invite readers to raise questions below!
 Still, these are a few our team has today:

 - Should the generated `.astro` directory path be configurable?
-- How should we “pitch” Content Schemas to `Astro.glob` users today?
+- How should we “pitch” Content Collections to `Astro.glob` users today?

 ## Appendix A - Generated manifest sample